Ashok Balasubramanyam, MD, Chair

 - Sanofi, for multiple trials involving type 2 diabetes with insulin glargine injections and type 1 or type 2 diabetes with hypercholesterolemia.

-Dr. Leffert serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Leffert serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Association of Clinical Endocrinologists, President, without compensation.
+- American Association of Clinical Endocrinologists, Chancellor, receiving reimbursement for travel expenses.

-As of January 2017, Dr. Soares-Welch reported the following external relationships:
+As of April 2021, Dr. Myers reported the following external relationships:

-Dr. Soares-Welch serves in significant role with the following organization, receiving reimbursement or compensation as listed:
+Dr. Twining serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- American Association of Clinical Endocrinologists, immediate past President for the Georgia Chapter, without compensation.
+- American Association of Clinical Endocrinologists, Board Member, without compensation.